tendermint/tendermint/docs/architecture/adr-069-flexible-node-intitalization.md

 ## Decisions

+- To the greatest extent possible, factor the code base so that packages are responsible for their own initialization, and minimize the amount of code in the `node` package itself.

+- As a design goal, reduce direct coupling and dependencies between components in the implementation of `node`.

-- Provide a more-flexible internal framework for initializing tendermint nodes to make the initatilization process less hard-coded by the implementation of the node objects.
+- Begin iterating on a more-flexible internal framework for initializing tendermint nodes to make the initatilization process less hard-coded by the implementation of the node objects.

-  - Reactors should not need to expose their interfaces *within* the implementation of the node type, except in the context of some groups of services.
+  - Reactors should not need to expose their interfaces *within* the implementation of the node type

   - This refactoring should be entirely opaque to users.